PrairieLearn/PrairieLearn/docs/accessControl.md

         "credit": 100
     },
     {
+        "active": false,
         "showClosedAssessment": false
     }
 ]
 ```

 Note that the `showClosedAssessment` statement is listed twice above, once while the assessment is in progress (`startDate` to `endDate`) and once in a second rule that will take effect after the `endDate`.
+The additional `"active": false` restriction  prevents students from starting the exam after the `endDate`.

-The `showClosedAssessment` access rule restriction is only really useful in conjuction with [time limits](#time-limits).
+The `showClosedAssessment` access rule restriction is only really useful in conjunction with [time limits](#time-limits).
 It is common to pair `"showClosedAssessment": false` with [disabled real-time grading](assessment.md#disabling-real-time-grading).

 ## Showing/hiding all score information